-(19) The Drawers The drawers are built with premium select pine for the sides and back, $\frac{1}{2}$ " sanded plywood for the bottom, and ash for the front.
-The construction was a simple cut to size and screw together with #6 flathead Phillips SST screws.
+The drawers are built with premium select pine for the sides and back, 1⁄2" sanded plywood for the bottom, and ash for the front.
+The construction was a simple cut to size and screw together with #6 flathead Phillips SST screws, then stained with General Finishers Honey Maple Oil Based Wood Stain.
 I did not use any glue.
 The width dimension for the lower, middle, and upper drawers is 11 1/4" each.
 The bottom drawer is 22" long and 6" high.
 The middle drawer is 30" long and 6" high.
 The upper drawer is 33" long, but only 2 3/4" high.
-The very top drawer is 33" long, 4 /4" wide, and 3 /4" high.
+The very top drawer is 33" long, 4 3⁄4" wide, and 3 3⁄4" high.
 These are all outside dimensions.
-There wasn't enough room to install another drawer to the right of the very top drawer, so I put a fiddle that matches the salon cabinet faces I installed on another project on the shelf instead.
-This is where I'll put the spare fuses and AAA, AA, etc., batteries.
+There wasn't enough room to install another drawer to the right of the very top drawer, so I put a fiddle on the shelf that matches the salon cabinet faces I installed on another project.
+This is where I'll put the spare fuses, AAA, AA batteries, tape measure, etc.

+I added guardrails to the bottom and middle drawers to increase the height a couple inches to better secure the contents in the drawers.
+(See Photo 20).
 The bottom drawer can hold/stack items with a maximum height of 10" without hitting the underside of the middle drawer.
-The middle drawer can hold/stack items with a maximum height of 8 $\frac{3}{4}$ " without hitting the underside of the upper drawer.
-The upper drawer can hold/stack items with a maximum height of 2 1/8" without hitting the underside of the upper shelf.
+The middle drawer can hold/stack items with a maximum height of 8 3/4" without hitting the underside of the upper drawer.
+The top drawer can hold/stack items with a maximum height of 2 1/8" without hitting the underside of the upper shelf.

 To keep the drawers from accidentally opening while underway I used IVES 3" brass slide bolts.

 FYI - I do not use the brass screws that come with brass components.
 When screwing into Ash (or I suspect any hardwood) the head shears off and ruins your day.
 I use SST screws instead.

-Photo (20) shows all of the finished drawers installed with a slide bolt for each.
+Photo (21) shows all of the finished drawers installed with a slide bolt for each.
 The upper drawer is so close to the top shelf, that it can't be opened by pulling on the drawer front like the others, so I installed a knob to open it.

-(20) Photos (21), (22), and (23) show the finished bottom, middle, and upper drawers opened for reference.
-I put my two spare winch handles in the drawer in photo (23)
+Photos (22), (23), and (24) show the finished bottom, middle, and upper drawers opened for reference.
+I put my two spare winch handles in the drawer in photo (24)

-(23) Photo (24) shows the top drawer that's mounted to the shelf.
+Photo (25) shows the upper drawer that's mounted to the shelf.
 To the right of the drawer you can see the fiddle.
-Farther back is a piece of wood as a backstop so nothing gets pushed back out of reach, and more importantly nothing accidentally hits the chart plotter.
+Farther back is a piece of wood as a backstop so nothing gets pushed back out of reach, and more importantly nothing accidentally hits the chart plotter or interconnect wires.

-(24) Photo (25) shows a side view with all of the drawers open.
+Photo (26) shows a side view with all of the drawers open.
 You can see the Blum drawer slides I used.
 They attach to the bottom of the drawers instead of the sides.
 I wanted this type because I wanted the drawer slide to carry the load in the drawers, not the few screws attaching the bottom of the drawers.